 The story behind the Contact Tracing solution is fascinating – one that has surprising origins in a small state with big ambitions:

 “Governor Raimondo recognized that speed was key to containing the pandemic in her state – and that meant using technology instead of paper for contact tracing.
-The initial contact tracing process in Rhode Island involved taking garbage bags full of paper with test results to the Dept. of Heath for analysis!
+The initial contact tracing process in Rhode Island involved taking garbage bags full of paper with test results to the Dept. of Health for analysis!
 After calling Marc Benioff late on a Friday night and asking for help, he immediately prioritized developing a solution to automate the contact tracing process on the Salesforce platform.
 I’m glad that she turned to Salesforce to help keep the citizens of Rhode Island safe.”

 – As told by Genevieve Weber.